ZazenCloud/Habit-Tracker/README.md

 - **Habits Tab**: Add new habits and mark them complete for today
 - **History Tab**: View your habit completion history for the last 7 days
+- **AI Chat**: Click the chat bubble button to interact with Google Gemini AI about your habits

 ## Features